-As a Lecturer of Academic Practice in the Centre for Academic Development & Quality at Nottingham Trent University, Adam teaches on the Level 7 Academic Professional Apprenticeship / Postgraduate Certificate of Learning & Teaching in Higher Education for new members of teaching staff at the University.
+As a Senior Lecturer in Academic Practice in the Centre for Academic Development & Quality at Nottingham Trent University, Adam teaches and co-leads the Level 7 Academic Professional Apprenticeship / Postgraduate Certificate of Learning & Teaching in Higher Education for new members of teaching staff at the University.
 As a member of the Academic Practice team Adam supports scholarly activities and the work of the Trent Institute of Learning & Teaching (TILT), sharing and showcasing good practice, as well as advancing new best practices in inclusive and student-centred pedagogy.

 Adam also has responsibility for the online Introduction to Learning & Teaching at NTU, which is a 40-hour training course available for all colleagues at NTU and mandatory for all new teaching and teaching-related staff.

 Adam joined NTU’s Academic Practice team in March 2021 as a Lecturer of Academic Practice to support and teach on the Academic Professional Apprenticeship (APA) and the Postgraduate Certificate of Learning & Teaching in Higher Education (PGCLTHE).
 He was promoted to Senior Lecturer in Academic Practice in September 2021.

 Adam's passion is for effective education utilising appropriate pedagogies for the educational setting and removing barriers to participation.

 MSc Nature, Society & Environmental Policy - University of Oxford - 2014-2015